You want a complete picture of your personal finances.

 You might have dozens of accounts spread over many products and institutions - but you can import them all on Graph.

 Graph automatically categorizes your transactions when you first import them.
 You can freely create new categories and tag transactions.
 The more you use it, the better it gets.

 Exclude unwanted transactions or add one that was off the books.
 You are in control.

-Building a larger and richer data set on your personal finances let's you see patterns and gain insights you otherwise would have missed.
+See patterns and gain insights you otherwise would have missed.

 Graph gives you powerful tooling around your financial data; come with questions and Graph will get you answers.